Comprehensive Epilepsy Clinic

 - The Center's program includes a combination of services for inpatient and outpatient care.
 Services include:

 - Diagnosis of epilepsy and related conditions

-- Establishment of a medication plan considering factors such as seizure control, behavioral/cognitive manifestations, and toxicity
+- Establishment of a medication plan considering factors such as seizure control, with little or no behavioral/cognitive manifestations

-- A four-bed epilepsy unit with on-line computer analysis for continuous EEG and video monitoring
+- A six-bed epilepsy unit with on-line computer analysis for continuous EEG and video monitoring

 - Clinical trials of investigational drugs

-- Evaluation of intractable seizures for the surgical treatment option
+- Evaluation of intractable seizures for surgical treatment options

 - Preoperative and postoperative care following epilepsy surgery